CORE-GATECH-GROUP/serpent-tools/docs/examples/Detector.rst

     For SERPENT-1, there would be an additional column 12 that contained the scores for each bin

-Detectors can also be obtained by indexing into the |detectorReader|, as
+Detectors can also be obtained by indexing into the |DetectorReader|, as

 .. code::